ballerina-attic/securing-restful-services-with-ldap/README.md

 ### Metrics
-Metrics and alarts are built-in with ballerina.
-We will use Prometheus as the monitoring tool.
+Metrics and alerts are built-in with Ballerina.
+We use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for Ballerina restful service.
+Follow the steps below to set up Prometheus and view metrics for Ballerina RESTful service.

 - Set the below configurations in the `ballerina.conf` file in the project root, in addition to the user related configuration.
 ```ballerina